 Awards.
-The Association of School Business Officials (ASBO) awarded a Certificate of Excellence in Financial Reporting to the District for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
-This was the 16th consecutive year that the District has received this prestigious award.
-In addition, the Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the District for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
+The Association of School Business Officials (ASBO) awarded a Certificate of Excellence in Financial Reporting to the District for its annual comprehensive financial report for the fiscal year ended June 30, 2021.
+This was the 17th consecutive year that the District has received this prestigious award.
+As of the date of this letter, the District has not received notification from the Government Finance Officers Association (GFOA) regarding the Certificate of Achievement for Excellence in Financial Reporting for the annual comprehensive financial report for the fiscal year ended June 30, 2022.
+The District believes the prior year annual comprehensive financial report meets the Certificate of Achievement Program's requirements.
 In order to be awarded these certificates, the District published an easily readable and efficiently organized annual comprehensive financial report.
 This report satisfied both accounting principles generally accepted in the United States of America and applicable legal requirements.

 These certificates are valid for a period of one year only.
-We believe that our current annual comprehensive financial report continues to meet the programs' requirements and we are submitting it to ASBO and GFOA to determine its eligibility for the fiscal year ended June 30, 2021 certificates.
+We believe that our current annual comprehensive financial report continues to meet the programs' requirements and we are submitting it to ASBO and GFOA to determine its eligibility for the fiscal year ended June 30, 2022 certificates.